huxaiphaer/java_meetup/README.md

 `mvn test`

-The above test will run all the tests and provide the test coverage as well with the help of Jacoco.
+The above command will run all the tests and provide the test coverage as well with the help of Jacoco.

 To check the coverage, navigate to the following directory :

 `backend/src/target/site/jacoco/index.html`.
-Then click and browse the `index.hmtl` folder to see the test coverage.
+Then click and file `index.hmtl` and browse it with any browser e.g Chrome to see the test coverage.

 ### Backend endpoints :